NuGet/docs.microsoft.com-nuget/docs/Schema/Target-Frameworks.md

 NuGet uses target framework references in a variety of places to specifically identify and isolate framework-dependent components of a package:

-- [nuspec manifest](../schema/nuspec.md): A package can indicate distinct packages to be included in a project depending on the project's target framework.
+- [.nuspec manifest](../schema/nuspec.md): A package can indicate distinct packages to be included in a project depending on the project's target framework.
-- [nupkg folder name](../create-packages/creating-a-package.md#from-a-convention-based-working-directory): The folders inside a package's `lib` folder can be named according to the target framework, each of which contains the DLLs and other content appropriate to that framework.
+- [.nupkg folder name](../create-packages/creating-a-package.md#from-a-convention-based-working-directory): The folders inside a package's `lib` folder can be named according to the target framework, each of which contains the DLLs and other content appropriate to that framework.
 - [project.json](../Schema/project-json.md): The `frameworks` node specifies the framework versions that the project can be compiled against.